-Child mental health waits worst on record
+Scotland's child mental health waits worst on record

 -

-Child mental health waits worst on record
+Scotland's child mental health waits worst on record

-Child mental health waiting times were the worst on record between April and June, according to new figures.
+Child mental health waiting times in Scotland were the worst on record between April and June, according to new figures.

-Only 67.8% of the 4,664 children and young people who started their treatment during the three month period did so within the Scottish Government’s 18-week waiting time target.
+During the three month period, only 67.8% of the 4,664 children and young people started their treatment within the Scottish Government’s 18-week waiting time target.

-The figure compares with 71.1% in the previous quarter and 80.7% for the same quarter in 2017, and is the worst on record since the target was set in 2014.
+The figures are the worst on record since the target was set in 2014, compared to 80.7% for the same quarter in 2017 and 71.1% in the previous quarter this year.

 The Scottish Liberal Democrats described the statistics as “horrendous and heartbreaking”.